photoprism/photoprism-docs/docs/developer-guide/setup.md

 * This guide was not tested on Windows, you might need to change docker-compose.yml to make it work with Windows specific paths.

 ## ARM64 & Apple M1
-We now offer multi-arch docker images, which enables you to run photoprism iamges on arm64 architectures.
+We now offer multi-arch docker images, which enables you to run photoprism images on ARM64 architectures.
 Just follow the instructions above.

 ## Building multi-arch images
 This works out of the box with Docker Desktop.
 Just run `make docker-development-multiarch`.
 If you want to build those images for different architectures on Linux,